-The best car insurance in Oklahoma will depend on individual circumstances, such as age, ZIP code and preferences.
+The best car insurance in Oklahoma will depend on individual rating factors, such as age, driving record, ZIP code and coverage preferences.
 However, the following steps may help you determine the best car insurance provider for you.

 Consider minimum insurance requirements in Oklahoma

 Every state except Virginia and New Hampshire requires drivers to have at least minimum liability insurance.
-Most insurance experts recommend carrying more than the minimum requirement.
+Most insurance experts recommend carrying more than the minimum requirement for a greater level of financial protection.
 However, you may want to reference these requirements on the Oklahoma Insurance Department website or research Oklahoma’s insurance laws so you’re aware of how Oklahoma’s requirements compare to other states.

 Consider lender requirements